vsouza/awesome-ios/README.md

 * [AZCollectionViewController](https://github.com/AfrozZaheer/AZCollectionViewController) - Easy way to integrate pagination with dummy views in CollectionView, make Instagram Discover within minutes.
 * [expanding-collection](https://github.com/Ramotion/expanding-collection) - ExpandingCollection is a card peek/pop controller
 * [SAInboxViewController](https://github.com/marty-suzuki/SAInboxViewController) - UIViewController subclass inspired by "Inbox by google" animated transitioning.
+* [CampcotCollectionView](https://github.com/touchlane/CampcotCollectionView) - CampcotCollectionView is a custom UICollectionView written in Swift that allows to expand and collapse sections.
+It provides a simple API to manage collection view appearance.

 #### Tag
 * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.